pforret/splashmark/WATERMARK.md

 # procedure explained on https://www.basher.it/ or https://github.com/basherpm/basher/blob/master/README.md
 curl -s https://raw.githubusercontent.com/basherpm/basher/master/install.sh | bash

-# now open a new bash session, where the basher scripts cabn be easily found
+# now open a new bash session, so that the basher scripts can be easily found
 bash

 # let's test if basher was properly installed